- Applications and Competitive Admission

 How will I get a job?

 Many students are offered jobs while they are in the clinical rotations areas prior to graduation.
-Program Managers and other faculty members are notified of openings and will announce them to students.
+Program Directors and other faculty members are notified of openings and will announce them to students.
 We offer job placement services as part of the CARE center on campus, P300, and they can be a great help when you begin your job search.
 They work closely with employers and the Department of Labor, so they know there the jobs are!
 Plus, they will help you with resumes and interviewing skills!
 Visit them before your last semester!